SnootyMonkey/Falkland-CMS/doc/models.md

 ## Models

-*base* - a common set of functions for everything that's stored in FCMS.
-You won't often use functions of base directly.
+*common* - a common set of functions for everything that's stored in FCMS.
+You won't often use these functions directly.

 *collection* - a grouping of items to be managed together